MicrocontrollersDev/Alternatives/docs/1.8.9/skyblockaddons.md

 over time.
 It is recommended to use alternatives that still get updated.

+Before reading these alternatives we recommend taking a look at [Kuschel-Swein's Smixer](https://github.com/Kuschel-Swein/smixer-mod).
+This is an addon mod to Biscuit's SBA.
+We do NOT take any responsibility for how stable the mod is.

 * "Minion Cannot Reach" Warning - ?
 * Adjust Zoom with +/- Keys - ?
 * Allow Locking Slots - [Moulberry's NotEnoughUpdates](https://github.com/Moulberry/NotEnoughUpdates/releases/latest)